Nanjing Metro: Proposed projects

 The Nanjing Metro Phase III construction plan was submitted to the National Development and Reform Commission in 2024.
 The plan proposed 10 projects which include: 2 new lines, 7 extensions of existing lines and 1 shuttle line totalling 120 km of new metro.
 The Nanjing Metro Phase III construction plan proposed Line 2 East Extension, 2-9 Shuttle Line, Line 3 Phase IV, Line 4 Phase III West Extension, Line 4 Phase III East Extension, Line 8 Phase I, Line 9 Phase II, Line 10 Phase III, Line 16 and Line S3 East Extension to be constructed.

 Ticket system

-Fares on the Nanjing Metro are distance-based.
+Fares on the Nanjing Metro are distance-based, the most recent fares adjustment was occurred on 31 March 2019, resulting in the total passenger flow was dramatically dropped.
 Fares range from 2 yuan (approx US$0.30) for journeys under 4 kilometers, to 15 yuan for longer journeys.
 There is a 5% discount for users of the Nanjing Public Utility IC Card.
 Fares can also be paid using Alipay, but with no discount.